 Sarah holds an MFA from the Iowa Writers’ Workshop and an MSW from Smith College School for Social Work.

-She is an assistant professor of English and Creative Writing at Colby College.
+She is an associate professor of English and Creative Writing at Colby College.